 As a home rule city, the City may adopt a list of acceptable investment instruments differing from those outlined in C.R.S § 24-75-601.1, et. seq. which generally applies to the investment of public funds for state agencies.
+All investments will be made in accordance with the Colorado Revised Statutes as follows: C.R.S.
+11-10.5-101, et seq.
+Public Deposit Protection Act; C.R.S.
+24-75-601, et. seq.
+Funds - Legal Investments; C.R.S.
+24-75-603, Depositories; and C.R.S.
+24-75-702, Local governments - authority to pool surplus funds.
 Any revisions or extensions of these sections of the statutes will be assumed to be part of this Investment Policy immediately upon being enacted.
 However, in the event the amendments to these statutes conflict with this policy and past investments practices, the City may delay adherence to the new requirements when it is deemed in the best interest of the City to do so and the existing policy shall govern the City's investments.